ahmad-naghavi-ozu/SSBH-prep-split/README.md

 The same base filename appears across all modalities (rgb/, dsm/, sem/) within each split folder.

+**Folder Naming Convention**: The `dsm/` and `sem/` naming follows standard remote sensing conventions where building height/mask detection tasks are subcategories of broader Digital Surface Model (DSM) and semantic segmentation tasks respectively.
+DSM typically refers to elevation models that capture surface heights including buildings, vegetation, and terrain, while semantic segmentation encompasses pixel-wise classification tasks.
+In this dataset, we focus specifically on the building components of these broader task categories.

 ### Data Processing Pipeline

 The dataset underwent comprehensive preprocessing to create analysis-ready data: